Hash Side Effects, Symptoms of Abuse, and Addiction Treatment

 - Delusional thoughts.

-Effects of (Substance) Abuse
+Long-Term Effects of Hash Abuse

 Using hash over an extended period of time may produce a range of negative effects, including: